 After two decades of practice I’ve become a fairly unemotional person.
 I am an INTJ anyway, the type of introvert who prefers reason to feelings (hence why I like to categorise myself), and I’ve learnt to avoid situations that require emotional expenditure.
 I refuse to watch sad or scary movies, I have little to no desire for a relationship let alone children, and I keep my friends at an arm’s length.
 I do these things unconsciously and I’m certainly not proud of them but I’ve had to make peace with the way I am.

 Naturally as a black hearted ice queen I’ve built up a fairly impenetrable fortress with bricks made of cynicism and distrust.
-So you can imagine my surprise when I found someone had snuck through my defences.
+So you can imagine my surprise when I found someone had snuck through my defenses.

 This series is about a heart that starts to feel again and the tidal surge of emotion that comes after decades of repression.
 It’s also, in part, about the need for an artist to bleed to create meaningful art.
 I want the images to portray something beautiful, about broken and hardened hearts that begin to heal and awaken; about that delightful moment when something or someone touches your heart profoundly.
 These are the messages I will send these images out into the world with.